 Because these weekly benefits are based on your average weekly wage at the time of your workplace accident or occupational illness, it’s important that amount be accurately determined to include all sources of income and exclude all periods of unemployment beyond your control.
 Also, special consideration may be made for those entering the workforce and other reasons.
 Also note that these amounts are weekly rates but that your workers’ comp check or direct deposit will arrive every two weeks.

 This stuff can be monumentally confusing.
-I have been helping workers in Ohio get the benefits they deserve for over 30 years and have worked with many of my clients for a decade or more.
-If you have questions about the benefits to which you are entitled after a workplace injury or illness, contact my office today.
+Ohio Workers Compensation attorney Jim Monast has been helping workers in Ohio get the benefits they deserve for over 30 years and have worked with many of his clients for a decade or more.
+If you have questions about the benefits to which you are entitled after a workplace injury or illness, contact our office today.
 We are happy to answer your questions.